-All sourcing should be done through partnership between the hiring manager and your HR Business Partner.
+All sourcing should be done through partnerships between the hiring manager and your HR Business Partner.
 The Learning & Development / Training / Talent department should be consulted when providing a list of suitable candidates.
-Record the clearly identified stakeholders (Business & HR) coordinating who are coordinating all stages of the recruitment process including the approval of the final selection decision.
+Record the clearly identified stakeholders (Business & HR) coordinating who is coordinating all stages of the recruitment process including the approval of the final selection decision.

 Candidate assessment focuses on the documentation of current employee data and feedback from recruitment interviews, including job-relevant skills, experiences and competencies.
 All internal candidates should be given feedback by the hiring manager.
 Resourcing must be in line with your HR strategy and local legislation.